-An instance of a large cardinal (in fact the weakest one, a so-called inaccessible cardinal), appears in another striking example of the asymmetry between measure and category: The following statement is equiconsistent to an inaccessible cardinal~\cite{MR0265151,MR768264}: \begin{quote} All projective\footnote{This is the smallest family containing the Borel sets and closed under continuous images, complements, and countable unions.
-In practice, all sets used in mathematics that are defined without using AC.
-Alternatively we could use the statement: ``ZF (without the Axiom of choice) holds and all sets of reals are Lebesgue measurable.''} set of reals are Lebesgue measurable. \end{quote} Whereas according to~\cite{MR768264} no large cardinal assumptions is required to show the consistency of \begin{quote} All projective set of reals have the property of Baire. \end{quote} So we can assume all (reasonable) sets to have the Baire property ``for free'', whereas we have to provide additional consistency strength for Lebesgue-measurability.
+An instance of a large cardinal (in fact a very weak one, a so-called inaccessible cardinal), appears in another striking example of the asymmetry between measure and category: The following statement is equiconsistent with an inaccessible cardinal~\cite{MR0265151,MR768264}: \begin{quote} All projective\footnote{This is the smallest family containing the Borel sets and closed under continuous images, complements, and countable unions.
+In practice, all sets used in mathematics that are defined without using AC are projective.
+Alternatively we could use the statement: ``ZF (without the Axiom of choice) holds and all sets of reals are Lebesgue measurable.''} sets of reals are Lebesgue measurable. \end{quote} In contrast, according to~\cite{MR768264} no large cardinal assumption is required to show the consistency of \begin{quote} All projective sets of reals have the property of Baire. \end{quote} So we can assume ``for free'' that all (reasonable) sets have the Baire property, whereas we have to provide additional consistency strength for Lebesgue measurability.

 In the case of our paper, we require (the consistency of) the existence of four compact cardinals to prove our main result.
-It seems unlikely that any large cardinals are actually required; but a proof without them would most probably be considerably more complicated.
-It is not unheard of that ZFC results first have (simpler) proofs using large cardinal assumptions, an example can be found in~\cite{MR2096454}.
+It seems unlikely that any large cardinals are actually required; but a proof without them would probably be considerably more complicated.
+It is not unheard of that ZFC results first have (simpler) proofs using large cardinal assumptions; an example can be found in~\cite{MR2096454}.